 So there are our 5 top tips to setting New Year resolutions that stick.
 There's never been a better time than right now to make the change that you've been wanting to make.
 Set your goals, start that new project, put yourself first, and allow yourself to evolve.

-If you're ready to start the New Year on the right foot and evolve your training, mindset and lifestyle, join one of our Programs to make 2022 the year that changes everything.
+If you're ready to start the New Year on the right foot and evolve your training, mindset and lifestyle, become a Platinum Member or join one of our Programs to make 2023 the year you achieve your New Year's resolutions.

 We will equip you with all the tools, support and education you need to help carry your new habits and progress beyond the program and into the rest of your life.